HarveyYifanLi/ChatGPT-Categorizer-with-React-TypeScript/README.md

 ## ChatGPT-Categorizer-with-React-TypeScript
-This is a productive Web SPA built with `React.js`, `TypeScript`, `React Router`, and `React-bootstrap` with advanced Filtering and searching features.
+This is a productive Web SPA integrated with the powerful OpenAI ChatGPT API, built with `React.js`, `TypeScript`, `React Router`, and `React-bootstrap` with advanced Filtering and searching features.
 It's your best companion to categorize and group those messy ChatGPT Queries and Replies in one place at hand.

-This project is still undergoing development.

 ### Instructions for execution
+0. Modify the follow line in `NoteForm.jsx` file to include your own OpenAI API key, in order to successfully getting authenticated by OpenAI:
+ `const configuration = new Configuration({`
+    `apiKey: "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",// This is a fake key, rememeber to insert your own OpenAI API key here`
+ ` });`

 1. Clone the Repo and cd into that cloned directory

 2. Install all the necessary dependencies specified in `package.json` via command:
 `npm install`

 3. Run the app via command: `npm run dev`

 ### Screenshots from the completed App